Information for non-EEA citizens

 venue for the ceremony.

-the ceremony can take place - for example, if Notice is given on 1
+For example, if Notice is given on 1 July, and the Home

-July, the ceremony can take place on or after 17 July.
-Once given,
+take place would be on or after 30 July.
+Once

 If you are subject to immigration control you will not be able